Former BCCI secretary Amitabh Chaudhary no more | Sports-Games

 He was 62.

-''Deeply saddened by news of sudden passing away of former JPSC chairman Shri Amitabh Chaudhary.
-Former IPS officer Amitabh ji played a significant role in development of cricket in the state.
+''Deeply saddened by the news of the sudden passing away of former JPSC chairman Shri Amitabh Chaudhary.
+Former IPS officer Amitabh Ji played a significant role in the development of cricket in the state.
 May his soul rest in peace and condolences and strength to his family in this hour of grief,'' Jharkhand CM Hemant Soren tweeted.

 An IIT Kharagpur alumnus, Chaudhary was instrumental in getting the first-class status for Jharkhand after BCCI disbanded the Bihar Cricket Association during the late Jagmohan Dalmiya's tenure in the early part of the new millennium.